monmima/portfolio/corrector/README.md

-# Notes on El Corrector
+# Notes on the Corrector

 ## SCSS